sonofthort/metajson/README.md

 # metajson
-metajson is json which evaluates into json.
+metajson is json which represents json.

 # examples